bokzor/my-resume/README.md

 ## Dependencies

-Important notes: this template needs to be compiled with XeLaTeX.
-There should be a setting in your LaTeX distribution to change to XeLaTeX.
+Important notes: this template needs to be compiled with **XeLaTeX**.
+There should be a setting in your LaTeX distribution to change to **XeLaTeX**.

 ## License